Measuring Treatment Response

 Your doctor measures your response using general treatment response guidelines for your first year of CML drug therapy.
 He or she regularly measures the number of red cells, white cells, platelets and CML cells in your blood.
 Your doctor compares these numbers with the results of the lab test done at the start of your treatment.

-Measuring your CML treatment response is essential to controlling your disease.
-My CML Tracker is an online tool to help you keep track of appointments, questions for your doctor, medications, side effects, test results and notes.
-My CML Tracker gives you the option to set up daily email and/or text medication reminders.
-If you prefer keeping track by writing everything down, you can download or order My CML Tracker Pages.
+My CML Tracker Pages is a tool to help you keep track of appointments, questions for your doctor, medications, side effects, test results and notes.
+You may download the PDF or order a copy of My CML Tracker Pages.

 Your doctor may periodically examine your bone marrow.
 Your schedule for bone marrow testing may look like this: